downlinko/downlinko.github.io/_posts/utilities/2018-09-04-download-install-ccleaner-windows.md

 ---
-title: "Download and Install CCleaner on Windows"
+title: "How to Download and Install CCleaner on Windows"
 permalink: /download-install-ccleaner-windows.html
 excerpt: "A quick step-by-step tutorial on how to download and install CCleaner on Windows 10."
 date: 2018-09-04